 When deciding whether to include high-yield bonds in their portfolio, investors may want to consider the pros and cons of doing so.

 Pros of High-Yield Bonds

 • Consistent yields.
-Bonds typically come with an agreed-upon yield, which makes the amount owed to the investor predictable as long as the company doesn’t go into default (and many don’t).
+Bonds typically come with an agreed-upon and consistent yield, which makes the amount owed to the investor predictable as long as the company doesn’t go into default (and many don’t).
 Stocks, on the other hand, don’t need to pay dividends at all and they don’t come with a guaranteed return on investment.

 • Priority payment if the company fails.
 If assets of a failed company will be liquidated, bondholders would be first in line for payouts, ahead of stockholders.

 • Possible price appreciation.
 If the credit rating score of the company issuing the bond improves, it’s possible that the bond’s price will go up.
 This isn’t possible for AAA bonds from companies with good credit ratings.